mrbrown89/mrbrown89.github.io/_posts/2025-06-16-Put-the-kettle-on-lets-have-a-brew.md

 What about updates?
 For that I created another script in Jamf that is set to run on a monthly basis on my IT Workbrew smart group.

 I'm only scratching the surface here so I'm excited to see what else I can do!

-#Test